backend-development/backend-development-textbook/source/asset_pipeline.md

 * files for publishing are created  in `public/assets/*`

-The second folder will be served by web server directly, without going through the rails stack
+The second folder will be served by the web server directly, without going through the Rails stack

 ### Rails Environments